MarkusHarmsen/pwhash-android/README.md

 =============

-PwHash is a simple password generator which uses well-known algorithms to generate a strong uniq password for any service based on a given (master) password.
+PwHash is a simple password generator which uses well-known algorithms to generate a strong unique password for any service based on a given (master) password.

 You simply enter the current service tag as well as your (master) password to generate a strong hash which is copied to clipboard and can now be used as login password.